-According to evidence presented at the guilty plea, the Federal Bureau of Investigation discovered that Young used his work computer to search for child pornography on the internet.
+According to evidence presented at the guilty plea, the FBI discovered that Young used his work computer to search for child pornography on the internet.
 Young pleaded guilty on March 15, 2013.

 “Mr. Young’s actions furthered the abuse of children and contributed to a worldwide trade of such material,” Finley stated.
 “Our office will continue to prosecute cases such as this as part of our ongoing effort to protect child victims.”